cloudfoundry/pxc-release/README.md

 <a name='migrating-with-cf-deployment'></a>
 ### Migrating CF with pxc-release
 Use the [cf-deployment manifests](https://github.com/cloudfoundry/cf-deployment) with the `experimental/migrate-cf-mysql-to-pxc.yml` ops file.
 It is advisable to take a backup first.
   - ⚠️ `migrate-cf-mysql-to-pxc.yml` will scale down a cluster to a single node.
 This is required for migration.
-Be sure to re-set to the appropriate number of instances when switching to `use-pxc.yml` subsequently.
+Be sure to re-set to the appropriate number of instances by using `scale-database-cluster.yml` ops file when switching to `use-pxc.yml` subsequently.

-The ops file will trigger the same migration procedure described in [Using PXC release with other deployments](#migrating-with-non-cf-deployments)
+The ops file will trigger the same migration procedure described in [Using PXC release with other deployments](#migrating-with-non-cf-deployments).
-  - If your cf-deployment uses CredHub, be sure to also include the [secure-service-credentials-with-pxc-release.yml](https://github.com/cloudfoundry/cf-deployment/blob/master/operations/experimental/secure-service-credentials-with-pxc-release.yml) ops file.

 After migrating, use the [Deploying CF with pxc-release](#deploying-with-cf-deployment) docs for your next deploy.